-- b.
-Exceptions include but are not limited to: - Archived (i.e., content no longer in use but subject to records retention schedules) web pages and websites, unless specifically requested to be made accessible by an individual with a disability.
-If such a request is made, NSHE or the institution must provide either access that complies at a minimum with WCAG 2.0 Level AA or equally effective alternate access for the individual with a disability; - ii.
+- ii.
 Web pages and websites designed solely to conduct research or created for developmental or test-site purposes, unless specifically requested to be made accessible by an individual with a disability who has authorization to access those web pages or websites.
-If such a request is made, NSHE or the institution must provide either access that complies at a minimum with WCAG 2.0 Level AA or equally effective alternate access for the individual with a disability; - iii.
-Electronic documents posted to institution or NSHE websites and subdomains or within their web applications that meet all of the following requirements: - (a) The documents are of interest to a specific and limited audience (e.g., researchers in a particular academic discipline); - (b) The set of documents requiring remediation to conform at a minimum with WCAG 2.0 AA is voluminous (i.e., the total page count of the electronic documents that reside on a single web page exceeds 100 pages), or cannot be made accessible due to technical infeasibility; and - (c) The documents are presented in such a way that individuals with disabilities are able to identify documents or sections of documents of particular interest and request remediation of those documents in accordance with procedures established by the institution. - iv.
-Web pages, web applications, or web content, or that would result in a fundamental alteration in the nature of a service, program, or activity or in an undue financial or administrative burden to bring into compliance with WCAG 2.0 Level AA.
+If such a request is made, NSHE or the institution must provide either access that complies at a minimum with NSHE Accessibility Standards or equally effective alternate access for the individual with a disability; - iii.
+Electronic documents posted to institution or NSHE websites and subdomains or within their web applications that meet all of the following requirements: - (a) The documents are of interest to a specific and limited audience (e.g., researchers in a particular academic discipline); - (b) The set of documents requiring remediation to conform at a minimum with NSHE Accessibility Standards is voluminous (i.e., the total page count of the electronic documents that reside on a single web page exceeds 100 pages), or cannot be made accessible due to technical infeasibility; and - (c) The documents are presented in such a way that individuals with disabilities are able to identify documents or sections of documents of particular interest and request remediation of those documents in accordance with procedures established by the institution. - iv.
+Web pages, web applications, or web content, or that would result in a fundamental alteration in the nature of a service, program, or activity or in an undue financial or administrative burden to bring into compliance with NSHE Accessibility Standards.